The forbidden art that's booming in Jordan

 "Religious views in general, (in) Islam or Christianity ... (among the) Jews.
 Everybody is against tattoos," says Naouri.
 "Why?
 Because you have to respect your body and you don't have to modify it to be respectable to the community."

-While there are no legal consequences, conservative Islamic groups believe that tattoos scar the flesh and are therefore an insult to Allah, the god of Islam.
+While there are no legal consequences, conservative Islamic groups believe that tattoos scar the flesh and are therefore an insult to Allah, the Arabic word for God.

 "(In Jordan), it's not fully legal, it's not fully illegal.
 But there are so many people doing it," explains Naouri.